mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/kafka/2.8.0-2.3.0/started/index.md

 ## Alternate ZooKeeper

-By default the Kafka framework uses the ZooKeeper ensemble made available on the Mesos masters of a DC/OS cluster.
+By default the {{ model.techShortName }} framework uses the ZooKeeper ensemble made available on the Mesos masters of a DC/OS cluster.
 You can configure an alternate ZooKeeper at install time.

 Use the following configuration options: